scylladb/scylla-cluster-tests/docs/artifacts_test.md

 - For AMI job you need two parameters: `scylla_ami_id` and `region_name`
 - For Docker job you need two parameters: `scylla_docker_image` (e.g., `scylladb/scylla` or `scylladb/scylla-nightly`) and `scylla_version` (it'll be used as Docker image tag)

-To verify Scylla Manager package you need to provide `scylla_repo` and `scylla_mgmt_repo` parameters.
+To verify Scylla Manager package you need to provide `scylla_repo` and `scylla_mgmt_address` parameters.
 In this case Scylla Manager will be installed during artifacts test as well as ScyllaDB.

+Alternatively, and even recommended, one can use the `manager_version` parameter to just choose the desired version.
+Branch options can be view in defaults/manager_versions.yaml

 Optionally, you can override default cloud instance type by providing `instance_type` parameter.
 This parameter can be a space-separated list of instance types.